feathersjs/docs/api/authentication/oauth.md

 }
 ```

 Will redirect to `https://app.mydomain.com/#access_token=<user jwt>` or `https://app.mydomain.com/#error=<some error message>`.
-Redirects can be customized with the [getRedirect()](#getredirect-data) method of the oAuth strategy.
+Redirects can be customized with the [getRedirect()](#getredirect-data) method of the OAuth strategy.
 The [authentication client](./client.md) handles the default redirects automatically already.

 > __Note:__ The redirect is using a hash instead of a query string by default because it is not logged server side and can be easily read on the client.
 You can force query based redirect by adding a `?` to the end of the `redirect` option.

 If the `redirect` option is not set, the authentication result data will be sent as JSON instead.

-Dynamic redirects to the same URL are possible by setting the `redirect` query parameter in the oAuth flow.
-For example, the following oAuth link:
+Dynamic redirects to the same URL are possible by setting the `redirect` query parameter in the OAuth flow.
+For example, the following OAuth link:

 ```html
 <a href="/oauth/github?redirect=dashboard">